chanux/blog/content/post/automate-static-site-publishing-on-gcp.md

 a minute :D

 The magic here is the build trigger we setup with Terraform, which will trigger the build.
-It will use the `cloudbuild.yaml` file in our sorce repo to know what to do.
+It will use the `cloudbuild.yaml` file in our source repo to know what to do.
 It consists of two **build step**s.

 ```